Free 1-2-1 Therapies

 Children & Young People's ServiceMore info

-We offer a variety of therapies for children and young people who have either recieved a diagnosis themselves or have a family member who has.
+We offer a variety of therapies for children and young people who have either recieved a diagnosis themselves, have a family member who has or has experienced bereavement.

 We have specialist children's counsellors and play therapists who can help children make sense of their world, feelings and the potentially upsetting events that may be going on in their lives.
 Instead of having to verbally explain what is troubling them, as often takes place in adult therapy, children are encouraged to explore their emotions through creativity and use play and toys to communicate at their own level and at their own pace in our specially equipped play rooms.